coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 Now we show how to **pull** code from Github→local.

-- Edit the file via the GitHub web interface and commit there
+- Edit the file via the GitHub web interface and commit there to `master`
 - Switch to GitHub Desktop
+- Change current branch to `master`
 - Click "Fetch origin"
 - Click "Pull origin"